smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/rng.rst

 Fortuna State and re-pairing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When Device is to be re-paired (i.e. Device pairing state is changed to PRE-PAIRING, see :ref:`sapairing` document for details), Fortuna PRNG state (both seed file and in-memory state) MUST NOT be affected.
+When Device is to be re-paired (i.e. Device pairing state is changed to PRE-PAIRING, see :ref:`siot_pairing` document for details), Fortuna PRNG state (both seed file and in-memory state) MUST NOT be affected.
 The only process which MAY rewrite Fortuna persistent state while ignoring the existing Fortuna state, is Device re-programming (but **not** OtA re-programming).

 Devices with hardware RNG
 -------------------------